 In New Zealand, unlike Britain, pork was considered a special-occasion meat, especially after the price began to rise in the 1950s.
 Dairy farmers no longer kept pigs in order to feed them excess skim milk, as this was sent off to dairy factories to make milk powder.
 Bacon and sausages were cheaper forms of pig meat.
 When pigs began to be farmed commercially pork became more affordable.
 In 2011 each person ate an average of 20.6 kilograms of pig meat.

 The humble pie

 While clearly of British origin, the individual meat pie has a special place in both Australian and New Zealand cuisine.
 The meat pie is seen everywhere in New Zealand, not just at bakeries but also in cafés, corner dairies (convenience stores) and service stations.
+66 million of them were sold in 2019 – 14 for every Kiwi.
 While the meat pie is still evolving – variations such as butter chicken and chicken satay are now common – there are regional variations that go far back into New Zealand’s colonial past.
-One example is the mutton pie, which has long existed in Dunedin and all over Southland.
+One example is the mutton pie, which has long existed in Dunedin and throughout Southland.

 Chicken was formerly a special-occasion meat, and before the 1950s most chickens for sale were either cockerels or hens whose egg-laying days were over.
 With the advent of mass barn-raised broiler chickens in 1960 production rose dramatically, from 8,000 tonnes in 1962 to over 40,000 tonnes by the mid-1980s.
 Chicken became increasingly affordable due to selective breeding – by 2008 chickens could be grown to maturity in half the time it had taken 25 years earlier, using half the amount of feed.
 In 2007 each person ate an average of 36.5 kilograms of chicken, making it the most popular meat.